symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

     set_include_path(__DIR__.'/vendor/zend/library'.PATH_SEPARATOR.__DIR__.'/vendor/swiftmailer/lib'.PATH_SEPARATOR.get_include_path());

-The `UniversalClassLoader` from Symfony is used to autoload files that respects either the technical interoperability [standards][1] for PHP 5.3 namespaces or the PEAR naming [convention][2] for classes.
+The `UniversalClassLoader` from Symfony is used to autoload files that respect either the technical interoperability [standards][1] for PHP 5.3 namespaces or the PEAR naming [convention][2] for classes.
 As you can see here, all dependencies are stored under the `vendor/` directory, but this is just a convention.
 You can store them wherever you want, globally on your